Deal alert! Northwest, our favorite company, is forming

 Oklahoma requires you to keep your LLC’s information up to date by filing an Annual Certificate.

-This keeps your Oklahoma LLC in good standing and in compliance with state law so it can continue operating.
+This keeps your OK LLC in good standing and in compliance with state law so it can continue operating.
 You simply confirm the information on the Annual Certificate, file it with the Oklahoma Secretary of State, and pay the Annual Certificate fee.

 Note: In most states, this is called an “Annual Report”.
 You might hear the Oklahoma Annual Certificate called an Annual Report too, but don’t worry: they mean the same thing.

 Depending on where your LLC does business in Oklahoma and the industry you’re in, you may need to obtain additional Business Licenses or Permits.
 For example, you may need to get a City Business Permit.